rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 Shimomura Shigeichi (seal)

 [^1]: This heading is listed slightly differently from the others, and seems to be neither a section under Forms nor a completely separate heading, as it is written lower than the surrounding headings almost so as to fit in with the preceding section.
-[^2]: This character 鈠 does not exist in Japanese character sets, and in the transcription I have assumed it to be a variant of 鍛 (*kitae*).
-It has since been dropped from the kata name, which is now 骨防, variously read as *Koppō*, *Kobbō*, or *Kotsubō*.
+[^2]: This character 鈠 does not exist in Japanese, and I am unsure how to read it. 鈠 is rare even in Chinese, but refers to a type of small spear.
+Based on this, the kun'yomi reading would likely be *hoko*, and *eki* or *yaku* in on'yomi.
+However, the character might as well be used here as a variant of 鍛 (*kitae*), meaning "to strengthen". 鈠 has since been dropped from the kata name, which is now 骨防, variously read as *Koppō*, *Kobbō*, or *Kotsubō*.
 On the face of it, *Kotsubō* seems like the most likely reading, but *Koppō* appears to be the most common in Shimomura-ha lineages, wherefore I have chosen to go with that.
 [^3]: The actual character used here is an old shorthand variant.
 It is included in Unicode extension block B with the character point U+20B0B, but cannot be rendered in common fonts.